What is this for?

 In January 2017 we published our groundbreaking report, State of Child Health – an unprecedented examination of the UK’s child health outcomes.
 This took a comprehensive look at the current state of child health and highlighted alarming trends, particularly for the most deprived children.
 We demanded urgent action to improve children’s health.

-The next phase of our State of Child Health campaign launches in January with a ‘two years on’ analysis.
-We'll look at what’s changed since our first report and will be holding events in the Parliaments and Assemblies of all four nations.
+The next phase of our State of Child Health campaign launches this month with a ‘two years on’ analysis.
+We are looking at what’s changed since our first report and will be holding events in the Parliaments and Assemblies of all four nations.
 Although a lot has happened in the last two years, we know that so much more needs to be done.

 And we need your help to get our voices heard!